bixb922/crank-organ/doc-hardware/README.md

 Make sure it is a N8R8 or N16R8 board.
 N8R8V (with a V in the designator) have less pins available.

 It's better to get a board where the schematic diagram is available online.
 This aids to solve some questions about the board, namely if a diode is necessary (see section on diodes below) or where the RGB LED (neopixel) is connected, if any.
-It might also help to solve the question whether the ESP32-S3 can be connected to 12V.
-Check the vendor's specs or ask the vendor (see section on DC-DC regulator below).
+I

+Some ESP32-S3 have a AMS1117 or SGM2212 regulator to get the voltage at the 5V pin down to the necessary 3.3V.
+These regulators accept 12V as input and regulate that down to 3.3V, so no additional voltage regulator would be needed.
+See the data sheet or ask the vendor to verify if the ESP32-S3 allows to be connected to 12V, in that case the 12V to 5V regulator is not necessary.

 ### Two 22 pin contacts for ESP32-S3
 These are useful to be able to remove or replace the ESP32-S3.
 I don't believe the ESP32-S3 fails a lot, I haven't seen it fail, but it is nice to know that it's easy to change.